-On this website you will find accurate, authoritative and timely information about the TSA process which began on Tuesday 16 April 2013 with the appointment of the TSAs by Monitor, the independent health sector regulator.
+On this website you will find accurate, authoritative and timely information about the TSA process.

-The TSA process began on Tuesday 16 April 2013 with the appointment of the TSAs by Monitor.
+The TSA process began on Tuesday 16 April 2013 with the appointment of the TSAs by Monitor, the health sector regulator.
 The TSAs have been working to a fixed timetable based on statutory guidelines.
 The legislation allows for extra time to be granted to the TSAs by Monitor where there are good reasons to do so.

 On Thursday 13 June 2013, the TSAs formally requested from Monitor an extra 30 working days for the TSAs to finalise their draft recommendations and an extra ten working days for the subsequent consultation to take into account the summer-holiday period.
 This extension was confirmed on Wednesday 19 June 2013.